neelsjain/NEFTune/README.md

 # NEFTune

-[10/17/2023] NEFTune has been integrated into the Huggingface's TRL (Transformer Reinforcement Learning) library.
+[10/17/2023] NEFTune has been integrated into the Huggingface's TRL (Transformer Reinforcement Learning) library and HF Trainer .
 [See Annoucement](https://x.com/younesbelkada/status/1714283468790935687?s=20).

 [11/25/2023] NEFTune has been integrated into [Ludwig.ai](https://ludwig.ai) for LLM fine-tuning.
 [See PR](https://github.com/ludwig-ai/ludwig/pull/3744).

 Please see the [limitations](https://github.com/neelsjain/NEFTune#limitations) of our study below.
-Additionally, for generation, we suggest using greedy decoding with a repetition penalty of 1.2.
+Additionally, for generation, we suggest using greedy decoding with a repetition penalty of $1.2$.

 Feel free to reach out to me as well (email at the bottom of the page 1 in the paper).